Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Mandatory for businesses with employees, this insurance protects against job-related injuries and illnesses.
+- Workers' Compensation Insurance: Mandatory for businesses with employees; provides coverage for work-related injuries or illnesses.

-- Commercial Vehicle Insurance: Required for any vehicles used in the appliance removal process, covering damage to the vehicle and liability for accidents.
+- Commercial Vehicle Insurance: Covers vehicles used in the appliance removal process; should include liability and collision coverage.

 Training Certifications